thefinnlab/psyanim-docs/scenes_and_entities.md

 Any object in your simulation that needs a position or orientation in the scene, a visual representation in the scene, or needs to have physics applied to it should be added to the scene as an entity.

-To build a more intuitive feel for this, let's create a scene with an entity we can control via the keyboard.
+To build a more intuitive feel for this, let's build a player controller from the ground up - we'll create a scene with an entity we can control via the keyboard.

-## 2. Building a player controller from the ground up

-### a.
-Setup your npm project and install psyanim-2
+## 2. Project Setup: Create your npm project and install psyanim-2

 Let's start by opening a terminal (or powershell if that's your thing :) and creating a directory called `hello-psyanim-scenes`.